hippopotamus/sintra-talk-for-woolies/README.md

 * Use the MVC pattern in web applications with proper allocation of code and responsibilities to each layer
+* Incorporate third-party gems into a web application using bundler
+* Extend the Sinatra application environment with a ruby gem
 * Use a third-party API
 * Implement OAuth